owasp-amass/engine/events/README.md

 ## Overview

-The Events Scheduler is a component of the Amass project that provides a centralized mechanism to manage, schedule, and process events.

-It offers a centralized events scheduler called the Main Scheduler, which is responsible for managing, scheduling, and processing events.
-The Main Scheduler is designed to "talk" (through events) to other components of the Amass engine, such as the the GraphQL interface, the Event Plugins adn Pipelines and the engine itself that can use the Main Scheduler to schedule System events like checking if we are consuming too much RAM or too much disk space and other systems level events.
+The Events Scheduler offers functionalities to create events schedulers within Amass events which can be used for managing, scheduling, and processing events.
+The Scheduler API is designed to "talk" (through events) to other components of the Amass engine, such as the the GraphQL interface, the Event processing Pipelines and the engine itself that can use the Scheduler to schedule System events like checking if we are consuming too much RAM or too much disk space and other systems level events.

 The Events Scheduler also offers an API to allow Pipelines (for example) to have their own schedulers that can be used to schedule events that are specific to the Pipeline.
 These schedulers are called Local Schedulers and they are managed by the component who allocate them.
 For example, the Pipeline component is responsible for allocating and managing the Local Schedulers for the Pipeline.